Criminal Mischief is a crime against property, and includes such activities as vandalism, graffiti, or tampering with a utility service.

 What changed in 2017?

-The penalty structure for a Criminal Mischief conviction was changed slightly in H.B.
-1257, passed in 2017 during the 85th Texas Legislature.
-With this bill, effective September 1, 2017, the base punishment level for a conviction for Criminal Mischief is a state jail felony when “the property damaged is a “property used for flood control purposes or a dam.”[2]
-H.B.
-2817, also 85th Legislature, created a base offense level of a third degree felony for using a weapon to “cause the death of one or more head of cattle or bison or one or more horses.”[3]
-The bill also makes an exception for you if you kill the livestock in the course of your military or agricultural duties.
+The legislature added some enhancements to the Criminal Mischief law in 2017 during the 85th Legislature.
+Effective September 1, 2017, Criminal Mischief convictions are classified at the state jail felony level when the property damaged is a “property used for flood control purposes or a dam.”[6]
+The legislature also created a third degree felony enhancement for using a weapon to “cause the death of one or more head of cattle or bison or one or more horses.”[7]
+However, the law provides an exception for you if you kill the livestock in the course of your military or agricultural duties.

 Legal References: